On an average day at

 biggest skiing in

-and 33 lifts, including the private ski club lodge, Pinnacle Restaurant and
+America with over 5,750 acres and 29 lifts, including the private ski club lodge, Pinnacle Restaurant and

 terrain of Spanish Peaks, and